Lxtharia/minegrub-theme/README.md

 # Configuration

 ## Adjusting for a different amount of boot options:

-- When you have more/less than 4 boot options, you might want to adjust the height of the bottom bar (that says "Options" and "Console")
+- If you have more or less than 4 boot options, the buttons will overlap with the bottom bar (the one saying "Options" and "Console")
+- To fix this, all you need to do is edit the `/boot/grub/themes/minegrub/theme.txt`
 - The formula and some precalculated values (for 2,3,4,5... boot options) are in the `theme.txt`, so you should be able to easily change it to the correct value.

-## Random splash texts and accurate "x Packages Installed" text!
+## Updating splash text, background and "x Packages Installed" text after every boot!

 The `update_theme.py` script chooses a random line from `assets/splashes.txt` and generates and replaces the `logo.png` which holds the splash text, as well as updates the amount of packages currently installed.
 It also randomly chooses a file from `backgrounds/` (ignoring hidden files beginning with a dot) as the background image.
 - Make sure `fastfetch` or `neofetch` is installed
 - Make sure Python 3 (or an equivalent) and the Pillow python package are installed